 The UK Government has published a recovery strategy.

-Defra and Natural England have published advice in relation to COVID-19 and working with mammals.
+Defra and Natural England have updated their advice (August 2021) in relation to surveying and mitigation works affecting wildlife, including working with mammals.
 Natural England has further stated that the guidance does include mitigation licences that involve mammal handling, and that they expect anyone acting under a licence which involves interactions with mammals to comply with this guidance as a minimum precaution.
 Relevant licences will refer to the guidance in licence notes or conditions.

 You can find out more about restrictions on the Welsh Government’s Coronavirus regulations.

 Following direct correspondence with Welsh Government, CIEEM has a letter from Julie James AC/AM, Minister for Housing and Local Government (dated 4 May 2020) clarifying the continuation of ecological work during Covid-19 restrictions in Wales.
 The letter states: “The Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 (“Coronavirus Regulations”) prohibit people from leaving or remaining away from the place where they live without reasonable excuse.
 One of the reasonable excuses is the need to travel for the purposes of work where it is not reasonably practicable for that person to work from where they are living.
 As you point out in your letter, undertaking ecological field work or studies is one of these examples.
 The Chief Planner wrote to local planning authorities on 29 April to provide guidance on this, and a number of other practical planning issues, confirming our expectation that the planning system will continue to function during this difficult time.”